Medical Malpractice North Carolina

 - $175,000 settlement for a dehydration case involving an infant who suffered fatal injuries from dehydration after visiting a pediatrician’s office.

-Get in Touch with an NC Medical Malpractice Attorney
+Get in Touch with a North Carolina Medical Malpractice Attorney

 Patients should not have to pay the price for a healthcare provider’s negligence.
 An aggressive NC medical malpractice attorney can assist with your claim.
 Contact Dawson & Albritton, P.A. to learn more about the services we provide to injured patients in North Carolina.